Corporate Training: A Strategy for Success

 Corporate training is the strategy of providing learners, internal and external to your organization, with the skills and knowledge they need to be successful.
 By furthering their success, you are, in turn, facilitating the success of your business.

-Notably, corporate training is no longer just about training your employees (although that’s still important), it allows you to reach external audiences – your customers and partners.
+Notably, this type of training is no longer just about training your employees (although that’s still important), it allows you to reach external audiences – your customers and partners.

 With corporate training evolving, the idea of a corporate university is becoming more ubiquitous.

 This university trains one or more of your audiences with whatever training your business wants to provide, and it’s all done harmoniously.
 You can also offer certified courses.
 Through your university, your learners are automatically awarded certificates after completing a course.
 It creates a “badge of honor” they’ll be proud of.

 Here’s an example of a Corporate University, the typical training that’s offered, and the benefits experienced:

 - Employee Training: What usually springs to mind when talking about corporate training, employee training is becoming increasingly common.
 Employee onboarding, product or service training, role training, upskill training, compliance and more, it’s a crucial part of a business’s progress and growth.
 It’s been shown to increase efficiency, improve retention deliver happier customers and much more.

 - Customer Training: Newer on the scene, training customers in a more formal, strategized way is becoming increasingly ubiquitous for businesses.
 Used to support customer onboarding by training them on how to use a product or service, it’s benefits are great.
 The results vary from reducing customer support queries to improving retention to increasing upselling.

 - Partner Training: Done concurrently with your partners and customers or just to partners alone, this type of training is used to prop your partners up for success.
 Again, it features onboarding, product or service training, and it’s used to build a partner enablement strategy.